pennsignals/packer-templates/README.md

 To generate a machine image using Packer, use the [`build`](https://www.packer.io/docs/commands/build.html) command.
 The packer build command takes a template and runs all the builds within it to generate a set of artifacts.

-By default, the `build` command runs all the builds within it.
+By default, the `build` command runs all of the builds defined in the Packer Template.
 To build only a specific set of builds, use the `-only` flag followed by a comma-separated list of builder names (e.g., `virtualbox-iso`).

 	$ cd ubuntu
 	$ packer build -only=virtualbox-iso 16.04.3-server-amd64.json